javiercf/react-markdown-loader/readme.md

 };

 ```
-In the markdown File simply add the *render* tag to code fenceblocks you want the
+In the markdown File add the *render* tag to code fenceblocks you want the
 loader to compile as Components this will output the usual highlighted code
 and the rendered component.